David12457899/SteakOS/doc/bootloader.md

     - Valides that an MBR is present first.
 - BIOS loads the rest of the OS from the disk by calling an interrupt.

+# Updates Flow

+Making sure that we can interact with the BIOS by printing a message in main, then moving from 16 bits to 32 bits in the processor - and printing and additional message

 # The Boot Sector

 - Last 2 bytes are set to the magic number 0xaa55.